d3/d3-scale/README.md

 <a name="time_nice" href="#time_nice">#</a> <i>time</i>.<b>nice</b>([<i>count</i>]
 <br><a name="time_nice" href="#time_nice">#</a> <i>time</i>.<b>nice</b>([<i>interval</i>[, <i>step</i>]]) [<>](https://github.com/d3/d3-scale/blob/master/src/time.js#L119 "Source")

 Extends the [domain](#time_domain) so that it starts and ends on nice round values.
 This method typically modifies the scale’s domain, and may only extend the bounds to the nearest round value.
+See [*continuous*.nice](#continuous_nice) for more.

 An optional tick *count* argument allows greater control over the step size used to extend the bounds, guaranteeing that the returned [ticks](#time_ticks) will exactly cover the domain.
 Alternatively, a [time *interval*](https://github.com/d3/d3-time#intervals) may be specified to explicitly set the ticks.
 If an *interval* is specified, an optional *step* may also be specified to skip some ticks.
 For example, `time.nice(d3.timeSecond, 10)` will extend the domain to an even ten seconds (0, 10, 20, <i>etc.</i>).
 See [*time*.ticks](#time_ticks) and [*interval*.every](https://github.com/d3/d3-time#interval_every) for further detail.